khaledRoushdy/Ebo/README.md

 and when you type eboButton then all the methods of this Button will be shown.
 [![ebo-Button-Methods.png](https://i.postimg.cc/jjRXH26D/ebo-Button-Methods.png)](https://postimg.cc/k2hK9npC)

-If you want to log all the action done by the web elements you can use the methods that takes ExtentTest as a parameter
+If you want to log all the actions done by the web elements you can use the methods that take ExtentTest as a parameter
 ```
 public void login(String username) {
 		// the output in the report will be "username has been entered into ebo